davdtheemonk/Ello-fullstack-take-home-challenge/README.md

 - Remove books from the reading list.
 - Display detailed information about each book, including title, author, cover photo, and reading level.
 - Responsive and user-friendly interface.
-- Error handling, turn off backend server and refresh the browser
+- Error handling,try turning off the backend server and refresh the browser

 ## Getting Started